fabvio/fabvio.github.io/_pages/about.md

 I did my PhD at Inria [Astra-vision team](https://astra-vision.github.io/), in Paris (France), where I was supervised by [Raoul de
 Charette](https://team.inria.fr/rits/membres/raoul-de-charette/).

-I am currently interested in large-scale video diffusion models.
-In particular, I care about video generation for robotics and embodied AI applications, extending to world modeling and physics-aware learning.
-I am also interested in AI safety and multi-agent LLM systems.
+I am interested in generative models.
+Nowadays, my research focuses on control of video models, exploring aspects such as physical consistency, creative applications, and safety.